NexPlayer/Android-SDK/properties.md

 The number of milliseconds that video is allowed to run behind audio before the system begins skipping frames to maintain synchronization.

-For example, 70 means that if the current video time is more than 70msec behind the audio time, the current video frame will be skipped.
+For example, 70 means that if the current video time is more than 70ms behind the audio time, the current video frame will be skipped.
 This is used to adjust video and audio synchronization.

-> **Note** As of version 6.33, the default value changed from 200 msec to 70 msec.

 **Type:** unsigned integer

-**Unit:** msec (1/1000 sec)
+**Unit:** ms (1/1000s)

-**Default:** 70 (0.07 sec)
+**Default:** 70 (0.07s)

 ### TIMESTAMP_DIFFERENCE\_VDISP\_WAIT (13)